jcaspes/StackExchange.Redis/toys/MemoryTester/README.md

 ```
 1 : Starting the tests (press any key to stop)

-67 : Error in key, expected:Th67hT, actual:Th54hT, value is a valid but from an other query: True
+67 : Error in key, expected:Th67hT, actual:Th54hT, value is valid but from an other query: True
 67 : >>>!KVWVPW8ACCD.....2UFKD8HVMRK12!<<<
-67 : Error in value lenght in thread 'Th67hT', expected:57399, actual:100094, value is a valid but from an other query: True
+67 : Error in value lenght in thread 'Th67hT', expected:57399, actual:100094, value is valid but from an other query: True
 67 : >>>!R2T3UJFRG3M.....6EQQHPN14CEG2!<<<
-218 : Error in key, expected:Th218hT, actual:Th58hT, value is a valid but from an other query: True
+218 : Error in key, expected:Th218hT, actual:Th58hT, value is valid but from an other query: True
-218 : Error in value lenght in thread 'Th218hT', expected:34098, actual:118465, value is a valid but from an other query: True
+218 : Error in value lenght in thread 'Th218hT', expected:34098, actual:118465, value is valid but from an other query: True
 ```

 Program will also output stats about exceptions type and stack hash